 - Add some farmhouse charm to a basic bedroom or kitchen by adding a white wood panel ceiling.
 This is an easy look to achieve.
-Simply paint our unfinished Woodland panel and install it in the room of your choice.
+Simply paint our unfinished wood panels or planks and install it in the room of your choice.
 It’s also a good option when you want to create a breezy, tropical look in a sunroom, sitting room or enclosed porch.

-- Create the feel of a modern loft by pairing Woodland ceiling panels in oak with exposed metal beams.
+- Create the feel of a modern loft by pairing Chevron Wood Panels with exposed metal beams.
 You can create a more industrial feel by exposing the ventilation and/or plumbing in the room, and you can even add touches like industrial lights in copper or stainless steel to make it feel more chic and modern.

 - Don’t forget the hallway!
 While often ignored, hallways are an excellent place to add flair to your ceiling.
-Adding cedar wood panels to the hallway ceiling adds dramatic interest to the space.
+Adding wood panels to a hallway ceiling adds dramatic interest to the space.

 Ensuring Harmony Between Ceilings and Floors

 Opting for an all-wood look in your home can create a beautiful space, but designers offer a few words of advice as you plan.
 First, while wood panels can be used in any room, they tend to look better in taller rooms — although a wood panel drop ceiling could be a nice addition to your basement renovation project if you stick to light colors and incorporate plenty of lighting.
 When used properly, wood panels can give any room a whole new look and make it feel more inviting.